 "Environmental education cultivates our next generation of leaders by teaching them how to apply skills in creativity and innovation"- Gina McCarthy, EPA Administrator

 NAMEPA promotes the education of seafarers and port communities by offering programs and materials designed to help them make responsible decisions about the marine environment.
 We also work with K-12 students, colleges, universities and academies, as well as mentor and support students who wish to learn more about, or pursue careers in, marine environment protection and the marine industry.
 Help us spread the word!

 Watch our short educational video to see what we do!

 Interested in becoming a sponsor?
 Click here!

-Our 2016 "Discover the Marine Industry" calendar is here!
+Our 2017 "Ships Bring the World to Us" calendar is here!
 Download yours today or make a donation and receive a hard copy!

 College Students: Interested in starting a NAMEPA Chapter?
 Check out our Campus Chapter Toolkit below!

 This guide is for students K-12 and has lessons on ocean acidification, ocean exploration, the marine industry and ecosystem health!
 It also has STEM and NGSS objectives.
 To download, click here.